-When ASQA audits a training provider, we look at the quality of the training and assessment that the provider is currently delivering and has delivered to former students.
+When ASQA performance assesses (audits) a training provider, we look at the quality of the training and assessment that the provider is currently delivering and has delivered to former students.

 In some cases, ASQA will find that the provider has not delivered training and assessment properly for a particular qualification or for some students.

 When this happens, ASQA may ask the provider to undertake remedial action to make sure that their current and former students have received the quality of training and assessment that they are entitled to.

 In some cases, a training provider may offer students ‘gap training’ or the chance to undertake ‘gap assessments’ to allow the students to develop the skills and knowledge they need.
 This gap training helps students to make sure that they have the required skills and knowledge expected for their qualification.